Cozumel: Santa Cruz Festival and El Cedral Fair

 The Festival of Santa Cruz and El Cedral Fair is a historical tradition held in the town of El Cedral, in the south of Cozumel Island at the end of April.
 This annual event is said to have been started over 150 years ago by Casimiro Cárdenas.
 Cárdenas was one of a group that fled to the island from the village of Saban, on the mainland, after an attack during the Caste War of Yucatán in 1848.
-The attackers killed other villagers, but Cárdenas survived whilst clutching a small wooden cross.
+The attackers killed other villagers, but Cárdenas survived while clutching a small wooden cross.

 Legend has it that Cárdenas vowed to start an annual festival wherever he settled, to honor the religious power of this crucifix.
 Today, the original Holy Cross (Santa Cruz) Festival forms part of the wider Festival of El Cedral, which includes fairs, traditional feasts, rodeos, bullfights, music and competitions.
 The celebrations last about five days in all and are held every year at the end of April or beginning of May.

 Cozumel Carnival

 The Cozumel Carnival or Carnaval de Cozumel is one of the most important carnival festivities in México.
 It has been celebrated as a tradition beginning from the late nineteenth century and fills Cozumel's streets with parades.
 It begins the week before Mardi-Gras in February.
-Cozumel's Carnaval is a tradition which has been passed down through many generations that celebrates a mixture of cultures that escaped to the warm embrace of Cozumel.
+Cozumel's Carnival is a tradition which has been passed down through many generations that celebrates a mixture of cultures that escaped to the warm embrace of Cozumel.
 Dating back to the mid-1800s, Cozumel Carnaval was started by young people dressed in vibrantly colorful costumes known as "Estudiantinas" or "Comparsas", who expressed themselves in the streets of Cozumel through the artforms of dance, song, and fantasy.